World Baseball Classic: 2013: Direct qualification and "Plátano Power"

 The buildup to the 2013 tournament included a qualifying round for the first time, with the four lowest finishers from 2009 having to re-qualify against 12 additional teams.
 This resulted in two new nations making their first appearances in the WBC, as Brazil and Spain respectively replaced Panama and South Africa.
-The round-robin format was revived for the tournament's first-round, while the second-round remained double-elimination.
-Italy was the biggest surprise in the early stages of the tournament, making it to the second round with wins over Canada and Mexico.
-The tournament ended in an all-Caribbean championship game, with the Dominican Republic defeating Puerto Rico, which had upset two-time champion Japan in the semifinals.
-The Dominican Republic also became the first (and to date, only) team to go undefeated (8–0) through the tournament.
+The round-robin format was revived for the tournament's first-round, while the second-round remained double-elimination. in Pool B, South Korea went into the final game needing not only to win (which would cause a three-way tie for the two second-round berths) but to win by at least five runs in order to have a chance of advancing on tiebreakers.
+Although Chinese Taipei lost its 2−0 lead in Korea's three-run eighth-inning rally, and then lost the game, they emerged as winners of the pool and of the second-round berth since Korea's margin of victory was only one run. and then Italy was the biggest surprise in the early stages of the tournament, making it to the second round with wins over Canada and Mexico.